 In a way, the entire game is this for the very first game.

-There are many different theories as to the nature of Harry and Cheryl's relationship, usually bordering somewhere between "guilty over Harry's death" and straight up Parental Incest.
+There are many different theories as to the nature of Harry and Cheryl's relationship, usually bordering somewhere between "guilty over Harry's death" and straight up Electra Complex.
 Some of the endings make these varying interpretations more or less likely.

 The complete lack of combat in the game.
 Many found it a refreshing change at the timenote This game actually preceded the Run or Die style of horror games made popular by the likes of Slender to the "fire into hordes of monsters and hope you survive" approach Resident Evil took in later years, while others felt it flat-out didn't make sense at some points.
 Some argue that even if Harry couldn't kill the monsters, a weapon could have easily slowed them down and made the chase segments less frustrating, while others argue something like that would have made the chase segments feel less frantic and terrifying than they are in the game.